felixduner/statistical_machine_translation/README.md

 # statistical_machine_translation
-Statistical machine translation model based on the IBM model 1
+Statistical machine translation (SMT) model based on the IBM model 1.
+Able to translate from English to French using a bigram approach.

+# Project description
+Academic project at Chalmers University of Technology in February 2020.
+Part of the course Design of AI Systems.
+Assignment score: 90/100 pts